Phantas0s/playground/cs/01-Programming/cs61a/README.md

 ## Code

-To load code in racket REPL: `(load "./course/library/scheme0.scm")` If something doesn't work in racket, see "./course/extra/cs61as".
+* To load code in racket REPL: `(load "./course/library/scheme0.scm")`
+* If something doesn't work in racket, see "./course/extra/cs61as".
 There are alternative to many things for racket.
+* To have `set-car!` and `set-cdr!`: `(require rnrs/mutable-pairs-6)`

 ### Interpreter